andreslemusm/tribute-page/README.md

 # tribute-page

-Tribute page of my favorite band
+A tribute page for my favorite band: Soda Stereo